maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 Before we set up our Ignite cluster, let's briefly explore Ignite's architecture.
 Apache Ignite 3 follows a client-server model:

 - **Server Nodes**: Form the distributed cluster where data is stored and processed
-- **Thin Clients**: Lightweight connections that communicate with the cluster
+- **Clients**: Lightweight connections that communicate with the cluster

-Unlike in Ignite 2.x, Ignite 3 exclusively uses the thin client model.
-This separation provides several advantages:

-1. **Resource Efficiency**: Clients require minimal memory and CPU
-2. **Language Flexibility**: Clients can be implemented in various languages
-3. **Operational Simplicity**: Server nodes can be deployed and scaled independently
+>[!note]
+>Unlike in Ignite 2.x, there is no separate Thin and Thick clients in Ignite 3.
+All clients are 'thin'.
+Ignite 3 provides an [embedded mode](https://ignite.apache.org/docs/ignite3/latest/quick-start/embedded-mode) for starting and working with the cluster from code.

-In our application, we'll use Java thin clients to connect to a cluster of Ignite server nodes running in Docker containers.
+In our application, we'll use the Java API to connect to a cluster of Ignite server nodes running in Docker containers.

 ```mermaid
 graph TD